RadeonOpenCompute/ROCm_Documentation/Installation_Guide/Installation-Guide.rst

 These meta-packages are not required but may be useful to make it easier to install ROCm on most systems.

-Note:Some users may want to skip certain packages.
+Note: Some users may want to skip certain packages.
 For instance, a user that wants to use the upstream kernel drivers (rather than those supplied by AMD) may want to skip the rocm-dkms and rock-dkms packages.
 Instead, they could directly install rocm-dev.

 Similarly, a user that only wants to install OpenCL support instead of HCC and HIP may want to skip the rocm-dkms and rocm-dev packages.
 Instead, they could directly install rock-dkms, rocm-opencl, and rocm-opencl-dev and their dependencies.